Skip Ribbon Commands

 Faculty

-• Prof Tan Bien Soo (Senior Consultant and Chair Radiological Sciences ACP)
+• Prof Tan Bien Soo (Senior Consultant)

-• Dr. Farah Gillan Irani (Senior Consultant)
+• A/Prof Farah Gillan Irani (Senior Consultant and Deputy Head of Department)

 • Dr Sivanathan Chandramohan (Senior Consultant)